Computer Associates: Acquisition by Broadcom

 On July 11, 2018, Broadcom Inc. announced it would acquire CA Technologies for $18.9 billion in cash.

 CA's head, Mike Gregoire, said, "This combination aligns our expertise in software with Broadcom's leadership in the semiconductor industry."
 The acquisition puzzled some industry observers, since the two companies' businesses seemed to have little in common.
 One analyst acknowledged that Broadcom could generate cash from the CA operations, but commented: "Financially, it can make sense.
 But what's the strategic logic?"
 The Register termed it the "Weirdest.
 Acquisition.
 Ever."
 The transaction was closed on November 5, 2018.

 The irony of the reversal of positions did not go unnoticed, with The Register saying "CA Technologies, long a byword for making acquisitions, has been acquired by Broadcom."
 And Broadcom, like CA, had a reputation for making large reductions in the companies it had just acquired.
 Immediately after the acquisition closed, Broadcom laid off former CA Technologies workers in Silicon Valley and Plano, Texas.
 It also laid off 262 former CA Technologies employees in Islandia and some in Manhattan.
 Then, Long Island-based Newsday reported that about 40 percent of all CA employees in the United States would be laid off, adding up to almost 2,000 people being let go.
 Not long after the Broadcom acquisition, the large Computer Associates campus in Islandia was abandoned.
+With its new owners opting to redevelop the property, the former CA Technologies headquarters was imploded via controlled explosion in January 2024.